-Beginning in fiscal year 2010, the Federal Government has implemented the requirements of a new standard related to Federal Employee and Veteran Benefits Payable.
-SFFAS No. 33 3 highlights gains and losses from changes in assumptions.
-As required by SFFAS No. 33, gains and losses from changes in long-term assumptions used to estimate Federal employee pensions, ORB, and OPEB liabilities are reflected separately on the Statement of Net Cost and the components of the expense related to Federal employee pension, ORB, and OPEB liabilities are disclosed in Note 15-Federal Employee and Veteran Benefits Payable.
-Based on SFFAS No 33, fiscal year 2009 amounts were not reclassified to conform to fiscal year 2010 presentation.
+Gains and losses from changes in long-term assumptions used to estimate Federal employee pensions, ORB, and OPEB liabilities are reflected separately on the Statement of Net Cost and the components of the expense related to Federal employee pension, ORB, and OPEB liabilities are disclosed in Note 15-Federal Employee and Veteran Benefits Payable as prescribed by SFFAS No. 33.
 In addition, SFFAS No. 33 also provides a standard for selecting the discount rate assumption for present value estimates of Federal employee pension, ORB, and OPEB liabilities.